Dirac operators on foliations with invariant transverse measures: Introduction

 In Section \ref{modspaces} we define an invariant for pairs of PSC metrics on spin foliations as in \cite{GL3}, and show that if it is non-zero, then the metrics are not in the same path connected component of the space of PSC metrics on $F$.
 We calculate this invariant for a large collection of spin foliations, and show that the space of PSC metrics on each of these foliations has infinitely many path connected components.

 In this paper, we work leafwise on $M$ rather than on, say, the holonomy groupoid of $F$, since that would require us to assume the graph of $F$ is Hausdorff.
 This introduces some extra technicalities that we have to deal with.
 When the monodromy groupoid of $F$ is Hausdorff while the holonomy groupoid is not, one can lift all the data to the monodromy covers and state the similar expected results there.
 However the equivalence between our results here and the ones on the monodromy covers is not insured in general.
 Indeed, even with a single leaf whose fundamental group is not torsion free, some defect invariants can show up, see \cite{Be20}.
+Moreover, as in the classical index theory for closed foliated manifolds, one may associate with the relative index data of the present paper a higher index class, now living in the $K$-theory of a relative $C^*$-algebra and which does not need the existence of the holonomy invariant measures.
+So our results here compute the image of this index class under a group morphism associated with the compatible pair $(\Lam, \Lam')$.

 Finally, note that the results of this paper can be extended to the category of ``bounded geometry foliated spaces'' by adapting the constructions of \cite{MS06}.

 {\em Acknowledgements.} It is a pleasure to thank Stephan Stolz for showing how to construct the manifolds we use in the examples in Section \ref{modspaces}.